Why us?

 Is the NPQEYL programme fully funded?

-The NPQ in Early Years Leadership is fully funded for teachers and school leaders, at eligible schools and organisations in England, by the Department for Education.
+The NPQ in Early Years Leadership is DfE-funded for teachers and school leaders who work in the most challenging schools or educational settings, serving more disadvantaged communities in England.
 Find out more about the eligibility criteria in the 'Funding' tab.

 Are there any specific requirements to enrol on the NPQEYL programme?